frenetic-lang/tutorials/09-NCMonitoring.md

-Chapter 9: Monitoring with NetCore
+Chapter 9: Monitoring with Frenetic
 ==================================

 In [Chapter 4](04-OxMonitor), you wrote an Ox controller that measured the volume of HTTP traffic on the network.
 You first wrote the _packet_in_